Spices used in this recipe

 Bombay Madras curry is named after the city of Madras in South India.
 The spice blend varies by region, however Bombay Madras curry is a relatively hot curry blend.
 Our curry blend is quite hot, and emphasises the beautifully fragrant spices, which have a distinct curry aroma and a deliciously intense flavour.
 It is generally prepared with coconut milk to give a mild and sweet curry.$3.45

 Heat 1 tablespoon oil in a skillet over medium heat.
 Stir in onions; cook and stir until onion pieces are soft and translucent, about 5 minutes.
 Reduce heat to medium-low; continue cooking, stirring occasionally, until onions are golden, about 10 minutes more.

 Remove pan from heat and set it aside.
-Transfer cooked onions to the bowl of a food processor; grind onions, tomatoes, and green chiles into a smooth paste.
+Transfer cooked onions to the bowl of a food processor; grind onions, tomatoes, and green chillies into a smooth paste.

 Heat remaining 2 tablespoons oil in the same skillet over medium heat.
 Add onion mixture carefully, as it may spatter.
 Cook and stir for 2 to 3 minutes.
-Stir in garlic paste, ginger paste, coriander, cumin, garam masala, turmeric, cayenne pepper, and salt.
+Stir in garlic paste, ginger paste, Bombay Madras blend, and salt.
 Cook and stir until the oil begins to separate from the mixture, about 5 minutes.

 Pour water into skillet and bring sauce to a boil.
 Add cubed potatoes.
 Gently stir in the eggs.
 Reduce heat to low and simmer until sauce has thickened slightly, about 10 minutes.
 Remove from heat.
 Garnish with coriander before serving.